Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

 VDX-home-page

 VDX offers website-friendly ad formats that improve user experience.
 It selects publishers by setting up the entry to 500K monthly pageviews.
-VDX allows users to choose among various ad formats such as in-stream, display and mobile.
-They offer satisfactory CPM while publishers can earn 55 percent of their ad serving revenue after registration.
+VDX allows website visitors to choose among various ad formats such as in-stream, display, and mobile.
+They offer satisfactory CPM, while publishers can earn 55 percent of their ad serving ad revenue after registration.

 Core features

-• Variety of ad formats for mobile, in-app, desktop, and table (pre-rolls and rising stars);
+• Variety of ad formats: mobile ads, ads for in-app, desktop, and table (pre-rolls and rising stars);

 • Context-friendly targeted ads adapt easily to inventory design;